 SUE form a key aspect in the pre-design engineering phase of projected developments and is a useful method for maintaining up to date records of privatized facilities.
 The produced CAD files can then be utilized to design and plan the implementation of future utilities prior to any proposed ground disturbance.

 Applications and Benefits of advanced utility locating

-Industries that rely on underground utility confirmation and ground clearance include: environmental (for geotechnical drilling/monitoring purposes), construction ( including but not limited to: shoring, excavating/trenching, tunneling, piling) and real estate, e.g. for Underground Storage Tank [UST] detection in line with new environmental laws on purchasing/selling property.
+Industries that rely on underground utility confirmation and ground clearance include: environmental (for geotechnical drilling/monitoring purposes), construction ( including but not limited to: shoring, excavating/trenching, tunnelling, piling) and real estate, e.g. for Underground Storage Tank [UST] detection in line with new environmental laws on purchasing/selling property.